yoelmatveyev/Fireworld/Other_rules.md

 # Morse

-## Copyright by Yoel Matveyev, invented in September 2020
+## Invented by Yoel Matveyev in September 2020
-## The GNU General Public License v3.0

 ***1. 2 cells of 2 different colors give births to a cell of the third color.***